A Linear Algebra Approach to Linear Metatheory: Translation to and from Existing Systems

 \begin{lemma} If \name{} is instantiated at a skew semiring such that $0$ is top and $+$ is meet (with respect to the subusaging order), then $\withTOne$ and $\tensorOne$ are interderivable, and $\withT A B$ and $\tensor A B$ are interderivable. \end{lemma} \begin{proof} By \autoref{lem:turnstile-derivation}, following derivations suffice.

 \end{proof}

-\section{Translation to and from existing systems}
+\section{Translation to and from Existing Systems}

 A motivating reason to consider the system presented in this paper is that instances of it correspond to previously studied systems.
 In this section, we present translations from \name{} to Dual Intuitionistic Linear Logic \cite{Barber1996} and the modal system of Pfenning and Davies \cite{judgmental}, and vice versa.
-These translations are not mechanised, as part of the reason for developing \name{} was to avoid mechanising these systems directly.
 We cannot prove that the translations form an equivalence, because we have not written down an equational theory for \name{}, but we expect this to be easy enough to do.